Updated: 19th April 2021

 However, there is some very interesting research regarding the use of apple cider vinegar alone.

 Would I consider taking it if I had Type 2 diabetes?
 After consulting with my doctor, probably I might personally be prepared to try it.

 Apple cider vinegar and honey for colitis

-2 teaspoons of apple cider vinegar, and 2 teaspoons of honey mixed with water, three times daily.
-Or better still, SEE YOUR DOCTOR!
+'2 teaspoons of apple cider vinegar, and 2 teaspoons of honey mixed with water, three times daily' - that's the recipe I came across, but not something I would ever recommend.
+Better still, SEE YOUR DOCTOR!

 Honey and apple cider vinegar for acid reflux, heartburn and indigestion and GORD

-Since vinegar is acidic, I fail to see how taking it would help with reflux, GORD or indigestion, I remain unconvinced, and would not personally take it for such a complaint.
+Since vinegar is acidic, I fail to see how taking it would help with acid reflux, GORD or indigestion.
+I remain unconvinced, and would not personally take it for such a complaint.

 Depending on your view point, you may or may not be convinced by the recipes above!